 The aim of the Work-Related Learning programme is to make students aware of the opportunities available to them in the world of work and to provide them with the skills required to make a successful transition from school to work.

 Careers Education: Careers Education is delivered from Year 7 with particular emphasis on Years 9 - 13.
 The programme includes visiting speakers, careers fairs and presentations from local universities in order to widen student participation in higher education.
-The programme is delivered by a full time member of staff, Fran Trought, who is employed by the school to design and deliver a careers education, guidance service and bespoke work experience placement service.
+The programme is co-ordinated by MPLOY, contracted by the school to design and deliver a careers education, guidance service and bespoke work experience placement service.

-All students are entitled to and will be given the opportunity to have an individual careers interview with the remainder being seen via group sessions and group interviews.
-Other contributions include a vacancy service, apprenticeship information evening and a range of other events, including the Lancashire Higher Education Conference.
+All students are entitled to and will be given the opportunity to have an individual careers interview with Mr Matt Paulson of MPLOY.
+Other contributions include a vacancy service, apprenticeship information evening and a range of other events.

 Impartial Careers Advice - Hilbre High School offers impartial information, advice and guidance to all pupils regarding all their career options, both face to face and via the Careers page of the school website.
 If any pupil wants to check the impartiality of any advice they have been given, they can telephone the National Careers Service helpline on 0800 100 900.